xenhancer/chatenhancer/README.md

 - ✅ Runs entirely locally in your browser
 - ✅ Does not collect any data
 - ✅ Does not make external API calls
-- ✅ Only runs on ChatGPT domains (`chat.openai.com` and `chatgpt.com`)
+- ✅ Only runs on specified chat domains (currently `chat.openai.com` and `chatgpt.com`)
 - ✅ Does not transmit any information

 Your conversations and data remain completely private.

 ## 🙏 Acknowledgments

-- Built for the ChatGPT community
+- Built for the AI chat community
 - Inspired by the need for better conversation navigation

 ## 📚 Resources